dart-lang/homebrew-dart/README.md

 brew reinstall dart
 ```

+## Specific stable versions

+To install a specific dart version run `brew install dart@2.8`.
+This installs the latest `2.8` release including security patches, i.e. `2.8.1`.

+To use the specific version in your IDE or in scripts use the SDK you find under `/usr/local/opt/dart@2.8/libexec`.

+It is supported to install multiple dart versions in parallel.
+The `dart` executable
+in `PATH` will continue to link to the `dart` or `dart-beta` formula.
+Installing `dart@2.8` alone doesn't add the `dart` executable to the user `PATH`.

 ## SDK path

 Many tools, such as editors, ask you to specify the Dart SDK installation directory.